-Repsol SA (REP) jumped after Spanish Foreign Minister Jose Manuel Garcia-Margallo predicted his government will reach a deal with Argentina over YPF SA (YPF), the oil producer’s Argentine unit which was expropriated in April.
+Repsol SA (REP) jumped after Spanish Foreign Minister Jose Manuel Garcia-Margallo predicted his government will reach a deal with Argentina over YPF SA (YPF:US), the oil producer’s Argentine unit which was expropriated in April.

 Repsol shares rose as much as 4.3 percent to 15.88 euros in Madrid, the most since Oct.
 16. The stock traded 15.65 euros at 11:05 a.m. local time.